roman-milk/roman-milk.github.io/anniversary.md

  "You can get rid of that thing now.
 Try this."
 Lynne had strapped on a large black dildo and sat before Aurora.
 "Here snuggle up girly."
 Pulling Aurora toward her she lifted her easily then lowered her down onto it.
 Aurora felt the huge thing enter her with all her weight forcing it right up inside.
 'How could I have been so stupid?'
 She thought.
 'The woman's a lesbian.
 Why didn't I see that?'
 Lying back Lynne thrust her hips, lifting Aurora, eliciting a heart felt moan.
 "Oh!"
 Aurora squealed as the dildo penetrated deep.
 "Come when I come girly."
 Lynne panted.
 With each thrust the dildo lifted her body until at one point it was all that held her up.
 At last the tormentor began her orgasm so she too had to come.
 They both writhed on the floor a moment then laid still intimately connected by a piece of rubbery plastic and the embrace of Lynne's strong arms.

  Lynne ran her fingers through Aurora's hair breathing quietly.
 "So!
 You're going to be my little girly.
 I'll teach you all the things I like.
 It'll be just perfect.
 I'll dress you up in nice cute little outfits.
 I'll get you some pretty bows for you hair."
 She laughed quietly.
 "I might even get you some panties.
 Little frilly ones!
 I'll do your hair and makeup.
 I'll have you looking like a Barbie doll in no time."
 Lynne cooed at her.
 Aurora felt fearful of this young woman wishing it had been some dirty old man that had taken her rather than her.
 The plans she was talking about sounded as if she meant to keep her like some doll used for pleasure.
 There would be no escape until that certain phrase was used to break her out of this hypnotic state and Lynne didn't know or care what it was.
 Aurora wondered how long she would have to bear this torture.
 If no one knew where she was, what then?
-Report_Story #1